Corruption trial of senior Kenyan judge suspended

 "This is an intensified war on the Supreme Court," Orengo said Wednesday.

-Haji said her arrest was part of an ongoing crackdown against corruption, which has seen several high-ranking officials hauled into court, a rarity in graft-wracked Kenya whose citizens rarely see justice done.
+He said Mwilu was targeted as part of an ongoing crackdown against corruption, which has seen several high-ranking officials hauled into court, a rarity in graft-wracked Kenya whose citizens rarely see justice done.

 "We are an independent institution and we are not being directed by anyone," he said.